 - Are the concepts and conclusions conflicting, or mutually supportive?
 If they conflict, are there differences in the sample or methods that can explain it?

 - Is the problem fully covered, or is there a gap that needs further research?

 - Have your questions been answered?

-To stay organized and systematic, you may want to use some of tools and applications dedicated to research management.
+To stay organized and systematic, you may want to use some tools and applications dedicated to research management.
 These are all tools used by members of the Faunalytics research team.

 Mind mapping tools: Visualization of your search query into diagrams can make it easier to organize your ideas and keywords and track the possible combinations of words.
 You can do it either using pen and paper or specialist software like, for example, iMindQ.

 Zotero: A free citation manager that makes creating your reference list easier.
 The citation program will do the work of gathering all the relevant citation information for you.
 You can even incorporate a Zotero plugin into Microsoft Word and Google Docs to add your citations as you’re writing, which Zotero will format according to the style you need.
 All these references automatically get added to your bibliography.

 Mendeley: A free program that helps to manage and share research papers, references, citations and data.
 It can be used as a desktop, web, or mobile application with a library of studies that you can add with one click using a browser add-on.
 A Word plugin also lets you add references to documents with a single click.

 OneTab: Whenever the research process generates too many tabs, you can use the OneTab browser addon to convert them into a list of links that you can group, sort and open individually.
 It also helps to share the list of the links with others.